And take…the sword of the Spirit, which is the word of God. Ephesians 6:17

 Why and how do people hate marriage?

-2. Many do not accept the necessity and permanency of marriage.
+(2) Many do not accept the necessity and permanency of marriage.
 Marriage is needed for moral purity, yet many millions live together without being married (1 Cor.
 7:2).
 Additionally, marriage is for life: “For the woman who has a husband is bound by the law to her husband as long as he lives” (Rom.
 7:2).
 Men have written laws that make marriage easy and divorce easier.
 Yet, God’s law obligates the husband and wife to each other for life.
 The willingness to endure, to persevere, and to solve problems by working together is undermined whenever marriage is viewed as temporary and not lifelong.
-Our throwaway society have been conditioned to accept disposal marriage.
+Our throwaway society has been conditioned to accept disposal marriage.
 Such sinful treatment of marriage will not escape God’s judgment (Heb.
-13:4).
+13:4; Matt.
+19:4-6).

-4. Many prefer the works of the flesh.
+(4) Many prefer the works of the flesh.
 Love for this world’s lusts and pleasures blinds and destroys many souls (Gal.
-5:19; 1 Jno.
-2:15-17; Jas.
-4:1-4).
+5:19; 1 John 2:15-17; James 4:1-4).
 It should be obvious that fornicators and adulterers show hatred toward marriage, not love for it.
 We must bear the fruit of the Spirit for our marriages to be what God expects (Gal.
 5:22-23).
-There is no law against love, joy, peace, longsuffering, kindness, goodness and faithfulness.
+There is no law against love, joy, peace, longsuffering, kindness, goodness, and faithfulness.
 These attributes fortify and honor marriage.

+(5) Selfishness.
+The companionship of marriage demands unselfishness.
+God planned marriage that way by saying, “. . . and the two shall become one flesh.
+So then, they are no longer two but one flesh” (Matt.
+19:5-6).
+Marriage will continue to be a “hateful” relationship instead of one that honors God and blesses man when husbands and wives selfishly demand their “rights” instead of humbly serving their mate according to God’s will (1 Cor.
+7:4).
 God’s compassion is realized in marriage when the husband and wife behave according to God’s will.
 “And the Lord God said, ‘It is not good that man should be alone; I will make him a helper comparable to him’” (Gen. 2:18).
 The devil knows the strength of a godly marriage (Eccl.
 4:9).
-Satan tries to separate and isolate spouses from one another (Gen. 3:1-6; 1 Pet.
+Therefore, Satan tries to separate and isolate spouses from one another (Gen. 3:1-6; 1 Pet.
 3:7; Col. 3:18-19).
-As his scheme succeeds and more people despise marriage, fewer homes will produce faithful husbands and wives, trustworthy Christians and diligent workers in the kingdom of God.
+As his scheme succeeds and more people despise marriage, fewer homes will produce faithful husbands and wives, trustworthy Christians, and diligent workers in the kingdom of God.

-Why do people hate marriage?
-Because they love what is self-serving, easy and convenient.
+Why do people hate (despise) marriage?
+Because they love what is self-serving, easy, and convenient.
 A successful marriage is none of these.
-Successful marriages require responsibility, commitment and endurance.
-God loves marriage – do you (Eph.
+A successful marriage requires responsibility, commitment, and endurance.
+God loves honorable marriage (Heb.
+13:4).
+Do you (Eph.
 5:22-33)?

 Reprint with edit: